 STRATEGY METHODS GAUGING SUCCESS RESOURCES What strategies will we pursue as part of this Priority?
 What does this strategy entail?
-How will we know if this strategy is making a difference?
-Include points that will occur during the year that will be helpful in gauging success.
+What specifically will we look for during the year to know that this strategy is having the desired impact (this could include qualitative or quantitative data)?
 What resources (Schedule, Space, Money, Processes, Individuals) are necessary to support these strategies?
 Create a fully functional data team at each school.
 This team shall consist of key stakeholders and meet regularly.
 The building principal or designee shall assemble a team of stakeholders that will meet monthly to review pertinent data, make recommendations, and devise action plans, when applicable, based on the data development cycle.
 Documented recommendations/findings from the building data team Increased utilization of identified academic resources Increased achievement in overall academic progress and on benchmarking assessments Ongoing commitment by members serving on the building data team Access to building level achievement/benchmarking data Access to building level attendance and discipline data Appropriate training on data collection resources and the data development cycle District review of data team recommendations and findings.
 The district shall designate individual(s) who will review the documented recommendations/findings and provide support/feedback to building level teams.
 This shall occur on a quarterly basis.
 Documented feedback provided to building level data teams Successful completion of goals set forth by building level data-teams Access to all building level data team meeting calendars A venue through which each data team can share information back and forth with appropriate district personnel